ahmad-moussawi/interview-questions/readme.md

 - What is the difference between `querySelector` and `querySelectorAll`
 - How to center a div in a page
 - What is the difference between absolute/relative position
+- How to detect if an element is visible within the view port in the screen

 ## Angular
-- How to implement site tracking
+- How to implement site tracking across the whole app I expect a solution without changing the actual code, i.e. applying a global directive